The Future of Finance: 5 Banking Trends to Watch

 - JPMorgan is using AI to analyze legal documents and identify the most important details and clauses with their recently adopted COiN technology.

-With the utmost certainty, we can say that AI will shape compliance and banking in 2018 and beyond.
+With the utmost certainty, we can say that AI will shape compliance and banking significantly in the years to come.

 3. Changing Consumer Behavior Leads to a Changing Branch Network